crpietschmann/portfolio/_imports/_posts/2010-11-22-html5-day-6-new-range-input-type-3cinput-type3drange-3e.markdown

 Just as with the <a href="/post/2010/11/18/HTML5-Day-5-New-Date-Input-Type.aspx">New Date Input type</a>, the Range Input will be rendered as a standard textbox in older browsers.
 This will allow users to still use the field to enter a number, but they will need to type in it&rsquo;s value.
 This may not be your desired input.
 To get a nice range slider to show in older browsers you can employ a little help from jQuery and jQuery UI.

-The right side of the screenshot at the top of this post shows an example of the jQuery UI Slider being used to augment the &lt;input type=range /&gt; UI in older browsers (Firefox in this case) that do not natively support it.
+The right side of the screenshot at the top of this post shows an example of the jQuery UI Slider being used to augment the <input type=range /> UI in older browsers (Firefox in this case) that do not natively support it.

-Here&rsquo;s some fairly simple jQuery code that will loop through all &lt;input type=range /&gt; elements in the page and essentially convert them to jQuery UI Sliders.
+Here&rsquo;s some fairly simple jQuery code that will loop through all <input type=range /> elements in the page and essentially convert them to jQuery UI Sliders.
 <pre class="brush: js; first-line: 1; tab-size: 4; toolbar: false; ">$(function(){
-    // Check if browser supports &lt;input type=range/&gt;
+    // Check if browser supports <input type=range/>
     var i = document.createElement("input");
     i.setAttribute("type", "range");
     var rangeNotSupported = (i.type === "text");
     delete i;

-    // If browser doesn't support &lt;input type=range/&gt;
+    // If browser doesn't support <input type=range/>
     // then use jQuery UI to display them if(rangeNotSupported) {
-        // loop through all &lt;input type=range/&gt;
+        // loop through all <input type=range/>
         // on the page
         $("input[type=range]").each(function(){
             var range = $(this);

-            // Create &lt;div/&gt; to hold jQuery UI Slider var sliderDiv = $("&lt;div/&gt;");
+            // Create <div/> to hold jQuery UI Slider var sliderDiv = $("<div/>");
             sliderDiv.width(range.width());

             // Insert jQuery UI Slider where the
-            // &lt;input type=range/&gt; is located
+            // <input type=range/> is located
             range.after(
                 sliderDiv.slider({
                     // Set values that are set declaratively
-                    // in the &lt;input type=range/&gt; element
+                    // in the <input type=range/> element
                     min: parseFloat(range.attr("min")),
                     max: parseFloat(range.attr("max")),
                     value: parseFloat(range.val()),
                     step: parseFloat(range.attr("step")),
-                    // Update the &lt;input type=range/&gt; when
+                    // Update the <input type=range/> when
                     // value of slider changes
                     slide: function(evt, ui) {
                         range.val(ui.value);
                     },
                     change: function(evt, ui) {
-                        // set &lt;input type=range/&gt; value
+                        // set <input type=range/> value
                         range.val(ui.value);
                     }
                 })
             ).
-            // Hide &lt;input type=range/&gt; from display
+            // Hide <input type=range/> from display
             hide();
         });
     }